plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 }
 ```

 Wait a sec.
-At each step I ask, "Did anything fail yet?&#8221;.
+At each step I ask, "Did anything fail yet?".
 If something failed, I note the failure and then stop doing the rest of the operation.
 These if/else/return sequences are suspiciously like try/catch/throw, except that they are complex, nonidiomatic C#, and just _weird_.

 The ExceptionList nonsense was spreading into the public customization API, which is _supposed_ to be Fixie's main selling point.
 An example from a previous blog post included a ridiculous method of the form: